Pythonity/font-awesome-to-png/README.md

     optional arguments:
-      --color COLOR        Color (HTML color code or name, default: black) --filename FILENAME  The name of the output file.
+      --color COLOR        Color (HTML color code or name, default: black) --filename FILENAME  The name of the output file (it must end with ".png").
 If all files are exported, it is used as a prefix.
       --font FONT          Font file to use (default: fontawesome-webfont.ttf) --list               List available icon names and exit --size SIZE          Icon size in pixels (default: 16)